 In the dream, as usual, I had a chance to play again.
 Be it some NCAA fluke of eligibility or magic or just the power of dreamland, I was on the bus on the way to the game.
 I knew immediately and instinctively exactly where I was and what was going on.
+I have talked to a lot of former players about this.
+It is common.
+We all still dream about our college football career, some of us, 30 years later!

 I knew I was headed to Fargo.
 I whipped through the town, the old brick buildings, movie theater marquee, seeing all the gold and green (not happy about it but excited at the same time) and was magically parked standing directly in front of the stadium.